Entanglement dynamics of multi-parametric random states: a single parametric formulation: Component matrix ensemble for a pure state

-Representation of the density operator $\rho = |\Psi \rangle \langle \Psi |$ in the product basis gives pairwise products of the coefficients $C_{ij}$ as the elements of the density matrix $\rho$.
+Representation of $\rho$ in the product basis gives pairwise products of the coefficients $C_{ij}$ as the elements of the density matrix $\rho$.
 A partial trace operation on $B$-subspace then leads to the reduced density matrix $\rho_A$ which turns out to be a Wishart matrix

 subjected to a fixed trace constraint ${\rm Tr}\rho_A =1$.
-As $C$ consists of the coefficients (components) of the state $\Psi$, we refer it as the coefficient matrix or just $C$-matrix.
+As $C$ consists of the coefficients (components) of the state $\Psi$, we refer it as the state matrix or just $C$-matrix for brevity.
+The reduced density matrix $\rho_B$ can similarly be obtained by projecting $\rho$ onto the orthogonal base of $A$ respectively: $\rho_B ={\rm Tr}_A \; \rho$.

+For the bipartite representation of a many body system, the entanglement measures between its two parts, can be obtained from the eigenvalues of the reduced density matrices of the subsystems.
+For example, the R\'enyi entanglement entropy $R_{\alpha}$ for $\rho_A$ is defined as